zilliztech/kafka-connect-milvus/README.md

 ### Support

 If you require any assistance or have questions regarding the Kafka Connect Milvus Connector, please feel free to reach out to our support team: **Email:** [support@zilliz.com](mailto:support@zilliz.com)

+### Disclaimer

+Regarding Kafka hosting, currently this connector only supports Confluent Cloud.
+If used for the other forms of Kafka hosting, including but not limited to Confluent Platform and self-hosted Kafka instances, the security and usability of this connector has not been fully verified.
+Please use at your discretion or contact us if you intend to use it in such settings.

+Regarding Milvus, both the self-hosted Milvus and Zilliz Cloud are supported.